We stand with Ukraine

 Power - we have power outages from time to time, hopefully, not while you are visiting.
 When the power goes out - nothing works.
 It usually does not last long.

-Please, save energy – please, turn OFF the A/C, lights and fans when leaving rooms.
+Please, save energy – please, turn OFF the lights and fans when leaving rooms.
 Majority of lights around the property are on timers, if they turn on automatically at dusk, don’t worry about those, they are off automatically at 10 - 11 pm.

-Safety – it is safe here in the village, period.
 It’s safe to go alone and safe to go out at night.

 Stores – there are 5 small stores in the village open during the day till 7-9 pm and one tiny little one open till later at night till 10-11 pm.
 They carry sodas, beers, snacks, wine, tequila, ice cream, basic groceries etc